 Dragic loves to attack the basket.
 He’s an aggressive guard who keeps defenders backpedalling as he slashes to the rim.
 He has excellent body control and does a tremendous job of slipping past defenders and finishing through contact.
 He is the only guard in the NBA to have shot better than 50 percent from the field in each of the last two seasons.
 If the defense collapses to stop him, he is just as likely to hit his corner three-point shooters as he is his roll-man on the pick-and-roll or a big man down low.

 Whiteside has become the poster child of a fan base seeking out hope for the future.
 He has rewarded us all with boundless energy, youthful exuberance, and quick ascent.
 In his limited time last season, Whiteside rampaged through the NBA with reckless abandon, utilizing his massive 7-foot-7-inch wingspan to throw down monstrous alley-oop dunks, snatch rebounds out of the sky from high above the rim, swat basketballs as Godzilla would planes, and generally wreak havoc on both ends of the floor.
-His potential in the pick-and-roll and on the glass is undeniable.
-But his skills extend far beyond that.
-His low-post game is still developing, and has the potential to make him one of the elite low-post scorers in the whole of the NBA.
+His skill in the pick-and-roll and on the glass is undeniable.
+But his potential extends far beyond that.
+His low-post game, his ability to make the right pass when the situation calls for it and his overall feel for the game are all still developing, and could as he progresses make him one of the elite low-post scorers in the whole of the NBA.

 Dragic and Whiteside figure to become focal points of the Heat offense for years to come.
 They figure to be highly successful in plying their trade, but only if they have the floor space with which to do so.
 Whiteside needs it to maneuver freely down low.
 Dragic needs it to create clear driving lanes for himself and open looks for others.
 Read more…